NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

     ![Download statistics on a package's listing page](media/Finding-03-Downloads.png)

 - *GitHub Usage*: on the package page, the **GitHub Usage** section lists public GitHub repositories that depend on this package and that have a high number of stars on GitHub.
 A GitHub repository's number of stars generally indicates how popular that repository is with GitHub users (more stars usually means more popular).
-Please visit [here](https://help.github.com/en/github/getting-started-with-github/saving-repositories-with-stars#about-stars) for more information on GitHub's star and repository ranking system.
+Please visit [GitHub's Getting Started page](https://help.github.com/en/github/getting-started-with-github/saving-repositories-with-stars#about-stars) for more information on GitHub's star and repository ranking system.

     ![GitHub Usage](media/GitHub-Usage.png)